Complex General Surgical Oncology Qualifying Exam

 - Individuals who completed training prior to July 1, 2018, were granted up to 5 opportunities within a 5-year period.

-- During the four-year period, individuals who postponed or were unsuccessful will be contacted regarding the next exam; a new application is not necessary.
+- During the four-year period, During the five-year period, examinees who postponed or were unsuccessful will be able to register for the next exam without completing a new application; the original application will suffice.

 - The above limits are absolute.
 Individuals who exhaust their four-year admissibility period should contact the ABS regarding the readmissibility requirements in effect at that time.